Intermediate-Mass Black Hole Formation from Hierarchical Mergers in Galactic Nuclei: Results

-Without primordial mergers, all BHs are initially non-spinning, while the population with primordial mergers includes BHs with spins less than $0.7$.
+Without primordial binary mergers, all BHs are initially non-spinning, while the population with primordial binaries includes BHs with spins less than $\chi = 0.7$.
 However, the final spin distributions for all cases show a more continuous distribution.
-For the lower limit cases, which experienced less GW mergers and accrete less mass from stars, there is a sharper peak at about 0.7.
-Contrastingly, for the upper limit cases that experience more mass growth through mergers and collisions with stars, the distribution appears almost uniform between $\chi = 0.25$ and $0.7$, with a less sharp peak at $0.7$.
+For the K20 and K20 \raisebox{0.3ex}{ {$+$}}M cases, which experienced less GW mergers and accrete less mass from stars, there is a sharper peak at about 0.7.
+Contrastingly, for the H18 and H18\raisebox{0.3ex}{ {$+$}}M cases that experience more mass growth through mergers and collisions with stars, the distribution appears almost uniform between $\chi = 0.25$ and $0.7$, with a less sharp peak at $0.7$.
 All distributions exhibit a spread of low-spinning BHs within $ \chi \lesssim 0.2$, a signature of accretion of material during many successive collisions with stars.

-To highlight the difference between stellar collisions-only and GW mergers in mass and spin distributions, in the last row of Figure \ref{fig:final_mass_and_spins_dist} we plot a simulation using \citet{Hoang+18} Single BHs (gold) initial conditions and including only collisions with stars on a $\alpha=1.25$ density profile.
-Figure \ref{fig:dM_star_v_merger} suggests more mass on average is gained through mergers, and this effect is visible in Figure \ref{fig:final_mass_and_spins_dist} as well.
+To highlight the difference between stellar collisions-only and GW mergers in mass and spin distributions, in Figure \ref{fig:stellcoll_mass_and_spin_dists} we plot a simulation using H18 initial conditions and including only collisions with stars on a $\alpha=1.25$ density profile.
+Figure \ref{fig:dM_star_v_merger} suggests more mass on average is gained through mergers, and this effect is visible in the larger masses produced in Figure \ref{fig:final_mass_and_spins_dist} than Figure \ref{fig:stellcoll_mass_and_spin_dists}, as well.
 The final mass distribution shows mass accretion through stars, but significantly less overall mass growth than the other simulations with GW mergers.
 Additionally, the spin peak at 0.7, a hallmark of GW mergers, is not present for the stellar collision-only simulation, whereas the diminishing spin over successive collisions, as in Figure \ref{fig:final_spins}, is present.
-As shown in the last row of Table \ref{tab:bh_summary}, IMBHs represent $\sim 2 \%$ of the population, but this is largely the result of the high mass initial distribution.
+As shown in the last row of Table \ref{tab:bh_summary}, IMBHs represent $\sim 2 \%$ of the population, but this is largely the result of the high initial mass distribution.